opendocsg/slw-judgments-backfill/2004_SGHC_173/report.md

 28     However, it was an entirely different matter when the first and third conditions came to be considered.
 Before me, counsel for the appellant readily conceded that the first condition, that of non-availability, was clearly not satisfied.
 It was also doubtful whether the evidence was reliable.
 All six accounts given in the affidavits were certainly consistent with each other.
 However, they contradicted the evidence given at the trial by the two taxi drivers who witnessed the incident, and who were found to be credible by the district judge.
 They also contradicted objective DNA evidence that matched traces of blood on the appellant’s car with that of the victim.
 Therefore, I was of the opinion that the new evidence was not even apparently credible on its face.

-29     Notwithstanding all this, counsel for the appellant sought to argue that the evidence should nevertheless be admitted “in the interests of justice”: _Chia Kah Boon v PP_ [1999] 4 SLR 72.
+29     Notwithstanding all this, counsel for the appellant sought to argue that the evidence should nevertheless be admitted “in the interests of justice”: _Chia Kah Boon v PP_ <span class="citation">[1999] 4 SLR 72</span>.
 However, counsel gave no compelling reason why this was a case in which “the interests of justice” could only be served by admitting the new evidence, and seemed content to allow his bare assertion to speak for itself.
-I must emphasise that the exception in _Chia Kah Boon_ , as stated at [9] of the decision, citing _Chan Chun Yee v PP_ [1998] 3 SLR 638 at [10], is
+I must emphasise that the exception in _Chia Kah Boon_ , as stated at [9] of the decision, citing _Chan Chun Yee v PP_ <span class="citation">[1998] 3 SLR 638</span> at [10], is

  a narrow exception and is warranted only by the most extenuating circumstances , which may include the fact that the offence is a serious one attracting grave consequences and the fact that the additional evidence sought to be adduced is highly cogent and pertinent and the strength of which renders the conviction unsafe. [emphasis added]